 Just keep in mind that you don't want to remove all the patina from silver jewelry, especially if you want to sell an item any time soon.
 Collectors value pieces that show a little age without being totally consumed by tarnish.

-After your pieces are clean and completely dry, wrap each of them individually with acid-free buffered tissue, or washed cotton, linen, or polyester to store.
+After your pieces are clean and completely dry, wrap each of them individually with acid-free buffered tissue or washed cotton, linen, or polyester to store.
 Wrapping pieces in specially made bags or silver cloths designed to deter tarnish is a good storage choice as well.

 If you'd like to display your silver rather than storing it, a glass-enclosed cabinet makes a good choice.
-Just be sure to avoid unvarnished wood shelves that can omit harmful vapors.
+Just be sure to avoid unvarnished wood shelves that can emit harmful vapors.
 And if you use glass shelves, make sure they're sturdy enough to hold heavy silver items.

 Camphor blocks can be added to the cabinet to help prevent tarnish, but don't let them actually touch the silver.
 Special anti-tarnish papers and cloths containing activated carbon or silver salts can be placed in display cases as well.
-You can purchase these items from jewelers or department and specialty stores where new silver pieces are sold, along with directions on how to use them safely.
+You can purchase these items from jewelers or department and specialty stores where new silver pieces are sold, along with directions on how to use them properly.

 You'll also want to avoid displaying or storing silver near cotton felt and wool, since these fabrics contain sulfides that attack the metal.
 Direct sunlight doesn't actually cause tarnish, but it can accelerate the progression of the unattractive film, so place your silver display case away from sunny windows for best results.

-Handling Silver Between Cleanings
+Handling Between Cleanings